tpbnick/docs/docs/py-working-with-lists.md

 	It doesn't often make sense to build a tuple with one element, but this can happen when tuples are generated automatically.

 ### Looping Through All Values in a Tuple
-You can loop over all the values in a tuple using a `for` loop, just as you did with a list:
+You can loop over all the values in a tuple using a `#!py for` loop, just as you did with a list:

 ```py linenums="1"
 dimensions = (200,50)